ibm-cloud-docs/ContinuousDelivery/cos_integration.md

 # Configuring Cloud {{site.data.keyword.cos_short}}
 {: #cos_integration}

-{{site.data.keyword.cos_full}} is used to securely store large volumes of data, ensuring compliance and optimizing cost.
+{{site.data.keyword.cos_full}} is used to securely store substantial volumes of data, ensuring compliance and optimizing cost.
 You can integrate {{site.data.keyword.cos_full_notm}} Bucket to store evidence.
 You can also use this tool integration for specific storage requirements of your toolchains.